dotnet/csharplang/proposals/roles.md

 Should allow conversion operators.
 Extension conversion is useful.
 Example: from `int` to `string` (done by `StringExtension`).
-But we should disallow user-defined conversions from/to underlying type or inherited roles, because a conversion already exists.
+But we should disallow user-defined conversions from/to underlying type or inherited extensions, because a conversion already exists.
 Conversion to interface still disallowed.

 #### Indexers